fxamacker/cbor/README.md

 ## Quick Start
 🛡️ Use Go's `io.LimitReader` to limit size when decoding very large or indefinite size data.

+Please use "/v2": `import "github.com/fxamacker/cbor/v2"`, it will import as "cbor" (when using Go modules).

 Functions with identical signatures to encoding/json include:
 `Marshal`, `Unmarshal`, `NewEncoder`, `NewDecoder`, `encoder.Encode`, `decoder.Decode`.